varunbpatil/Cardiac_SPECT_diagnosis_Machine_Learning/README.md

-# Cardiac_SPECT_diagnosis_Machine_Learning
-Cardiac SPECT diagnosis using Support Vector Machines (SVM) and Neural Networks
+Cardiac SPECT diagnosis using Support Vector Machines (SVM) and Neural Networks.

+Includes
+- SVM and Neural Network implementation for cardiac SPECT diagnosis in Octave.
+- Latex presentation and report.